Manish533005/Personal-voice-assistant/README.md

 # Personal-voice-assistant
-personal voice assistant with integration with YOLOv3 to find the objects present in our home
+personal voice assistant with integration with YOLOv3 to obey commands from the user to find the location of objects/things.